-- inventing or changing marks for internally assessed components (e.g. coursework) where there is no actual evidence of the candidates' achievement to justify the marks awarded; - manufacturing evidence of competence against national standards; - fabricating assessment and/or internal verification records or authentication statements; - entering fictitious candidates for examinations or assessments, or otherwise subverting the assessment or certification process with the intention of financial gain (fraud).
+- inventing or changing marks for internally assessed components (e.g. coursework) where there is no actual evidence of the candidates' achievement to justify the marks awarded; - manufacturing evidence of competence against national standards; - fabricating assessment and/or internal verification records or authentication statements; - entering fictitious candidates for examinations or assessments, or otherwise subverting the assessment or certification process with the intention of financial gain (fraud); - substituting one candidate's controlled assessment or coursework for another.